-- 7.1.
-In accordance with Section 382 of the Local Government Act, Council is insured against public liability and professional indemnity claims. - 7.2.
-Council will meet on an annual basis the premium costs of Councillors' liability insurance, defamation insurance, personal injury insurance and public liability insurance (for matters arising out of Councillors' performance of their civic duties and/or exercise of their Council functions) and professional indemnity insurance (for matters arising out of Councillors' performance of their civic duties and/or exercise of their functions).
-This includes payment of the relevant excess in the event of a claim. - 7.3.
-Insurance protection is only provided if a claim arises out of or in connection with the Councillor's performance of his or her civic duties, or exercise of his or her functions as a Councillor.
-All insurances are subject to any limitations or conditions set out in the policies of insurance. - 7.4.
-Council shall pay the insurance policy excess in respect of any claim accepted by Council's insurers, whether defended or not. - 7.5.
-Appropriate travel insurances will be provided for any Councillors travelling on approved interstate and overseas travel on Council business.
+- 7.1 In accordance with Section 382 of the Local Government Act, Council is insured against public liability and professional indemnity claims. - 7.2 Council will meet on an annual basis the premium costs of Councillors' liability insurance, defamation insurance, personal injury insurance and public liability insurance (for matters arising out of Councillors' performance of their civic duties and/or exercise of their Council functions) and professional indemnity insurance (for matters arising out of Councillors' performance of their civic duties and/or exercise of their civic duties and/or exercise of their service duties and/or exercise of their service duties and/or exercise of their service duties and/or exercise of their functions).
+This includes payment of the relevant excess in the event of a claim. - 7.3 Insurance protection is only provided if a claim arises out of or in connection with the Councillor's performance of his or her civic duties, or exercise of his or her functions as a Councillor.
+All insurances are subject to any limitations or conditions set out in the policies of insurance. - 7.4 Council shall pay the insurance policy excess in respect of any claim accepted by Council's insurers, whether defended or not. - 7.5 Appropriate travel insurances will be provided for any Councillors travelling on approved interstate and overseas travel on Council business.